-US IE Lab provides a Multi-Regional Input-Output (MRIO) database that can be used to study economic impacts of changes intended across the US economic system.
-The US IE lab follows the same architecture as other IE labs and contains a time series of sub-national MRIO tables.
-Methodology of creation of the US IE lab is similar to all other IE labs where the national level IO table provides the starting point, these national IO tables are then disaggregated to create the sub-regional MRIO tables based on non-survey approaches and adding constraints to balance the sectoral outputs.
+US IE Lab (USLab) provides a Multi-Regional Input-Output (MRIO) database that can be used to study economic impacts of changes intended across the US economic system.
+The USLab follows the same architecture as other IE labs and contains a time series of sub-national MRIO tables.
+The input data to the lab consists of national level IO tables as the starting point along with data for constraints on state level GDP and labor data.
+These national IO tables are then disaggregated to create the sub-regional MRIO tables based on non-survey approaches and constraints added to balance the sectoral and regional outputs.